Published on

 Symptoms of motion sickness vary from dog to dog.
 Common signs that your pet is carsick may include:

-Your dog's car sickness could begin as soon as the vehicle starts to move.
-It could also take a long time for your pet's symptoms to show.
+Your dog's car sickness could begin as soon as the vehicle starts to move, or it may take time for symptoms to show.
 Some dogs only experience motion sickness after hours of continuous driving.

 Note that changing road surfaces, weather conditions, atmospheric pressure, and humidity can each cause your dog to develop car sickness, even if they don’t usually struggle with motion sickness.
 For example, a dog on a winding, bumpy road on a hot day is more likely to develop motion sickness than a canine traveling on a straight, well-surfaced freeway on a mild morning.